 Learn more about the PCC hurricane relief efforts at:

-Thank you to all who supported our 3rd Annual Hearts for Hunger Fun Run/Walk on May 16th.
-With your help we raised over $6,000 for the VT Foodbank Backpack program.
-Click for race photos and race results.
+Thank you to all who participated in our Hearts for Hunger 5K on May 19th.
+We have raised over $6,000 for the Vermont Foodbank Backpack Program so far and donations are still coming in.
+Thank you!

 10570 Route 116